HLS-PGR-newsletter/HLS-PGR-newsletter/_articles/2018-06-01-Walking-Tour-Part-1.md

 ___

 *[Sarah Charles](https://pureportal.coventry.ac.uk/en/persons/sarah-jane-charles) is a first year psychology PhD student in the [Brain, Belief, and Behaviour Lab](http://www.coventry.ac.uk/research/areas-of-research/advances-in-behavioural-science/brain-belief-and-behaviour-research/).
-Her research focuses on the neurochemical and behavioural mechanisms associated with social bonding, and is Editor of the PGR Newsletter.
+Her research focuses on the neurochemical and behavioural mechanisms associated with social bonding, and is a REPO and editor of the PGR Newsletter.
 She also is a cofounder of [Coventry University's Development of Open Science](https://www.facebook.com/groups/165435830724121/?ref=br_rs) group.*

+*[Danii Chippett](https://pureportal.coventry.ac.uk/en/persons/danielle-nicole-chippett) is a first year sports and exercise science PhD student.
+Her research focuses on improving sleep and QoL for individuals living with dementia in residential care.
+She is a REP and is also on the PGR Newsletter team.